dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 However, in this case, the observed input template is given as year_month_day_141.
 So that's the second directory listed here.
 (*2019_05_211_141*).
 Inside this directory we see that there are two GOES files.
-One for the one UTC valid time and another for the two UTC valid time.
+One for the 01 UTC valid time and another for the 02 UTC valid time.

 Next let's check our input variables to be sure that we have them correctly specified in the configuration file.
 First looking at the